Essentials

 - syntax highlighting for all sorts of source code using the Pygments librarymulticol

-- can be used to have multiple columns of text, I primarily use it for 2-column listspgfplots
+- can be used to have multiple columns of text, I primarily use it for 2-column listsnatex

-- draws high-quality function plots in normal or logarithmic scaling with a user-friendly interfacephysics
+- draws high-quality function plots in normal or logarithmic scaling with a user-friendly interfacesiunitx

 - a comprehensive SI unit package that includes macros for scientific notationtcolorbox